 "I have really enjoyed connecting with colleagues, having thoughtful discussions and sharing our varied perspectives.
 Wonderful." —2012 participant

-Pamela Mason is Lecturer on Education, Director of the Language and Literacy Master's Program and Director of the Jeanne Chall Reading Lab at HGSE.
+Pamela Mason is senior lecturer on education, faculty director of the Language and Literacy Master's Program, and director of the Jeanne Chall Reading Lab, HGSE.
 Mason served for 10 years as a reading/language arts curriculum director and for 19 years as an elementary school principal in the Boston area.
 She is president of the Massachusetts Association of College and University Reading Educators (MACURE) and was past president of the Massachusetts Reading Association.
 She collaborates with colleagues nationally and internationally on preparing reading specialist teachers, implementing literacy coaching, developing school leaders and evaluating school-wide literacy programs.

 Admission to New and Aspiring School Leaders is competitive; we regret that we are unable to accommodate all applicants.
 To maximize the learning experience, the program aims to bring together as diverse a group as possible.
 Both individuals and teams are welcome to apply.
 As the program fills quickly, early application is encouraged.

 You will be asked to provide your personal profile and organizational information.

 You will be asked to respond to the following questions:

 The comprehensive tuition includes all instructional materials and refreshments.
 Participants receive a certificate of participation and a letter confirming clock hours of instruction.

 Payment or a purchase order must be received within thirty days of program acceptance and prior to the program start.
 Participants are responsible for their own travel expenses.
 While a purchase order confirms a reservation, an outstanding balance is maintained until payment is rendered.